 \section{Normalizing Flows for Parameter Estimation}

-Normalizing flows provide a flexible and tractable approach to model complex probability distributions by transforming a simple base distribution through a sequence of invertible and differentiable mappings.
+Normalizing flows provides a flexible and tractable approach to modeling complex probability distributions by transforming a simple base distribution through a sequence of invertible and differentiable mappings.
 In SBI, we use normalizing flows to learn an approximate posterior \( q_\phi(\boldsymbol{\theta} \mid \mathbf{x}) \), conditioned on observations \( \mathbf{x} \), following the Neural Posterior Estimation (NPE) framework.

 Let \( \mathbf{z} \sim p_Z(\mathbf{z}) \) denote a sample from a base distribution (e.g., standard Gaussian), and let \( f_\phi(\cdot; \mathbf{x}) \) be an invertible transformation conditioned on \( \mathbf{x} \), mapping \( \mathbf{z} \mapsto \boldsymbol{\theta} \).
 Then, the density of \( \boldsymbol{\theta} \) under the flow model is given by the change-of-variables formula: